Research and Development | Oncology

 Preclinical Studies

-In preclinical studies, bavdegalutamide has shown promising activity as a targeted degrader of AR.
+In preclinical studies, ARV-766 and bavdegalutamide have shown promising activity as a targeted degrader of AR.
 In enzalutamide-sensitive models, bavdegalutamide demonstrates similar prostate-specific antigen (PSA) reduction to enzalutamide but at lower doses.
 In in vivo models of both acquired and intrinsic resistance to enzalutamide, bavdegalutamide has been shown to inhibit tumor growth by 70% and 100%, respectively.